juji-io/datalevin/doc/query.md

 ### Worst-case optimal join where appropriate

-Instead of always do normal binary joins, we use worst-case optimal technique to handle some cases: value based joins, joins on more than one attribute, and so on.
+Instead of always do normal binary joins, we use worst-case optimal technique to handle some cases, e.g. joins on more than one attribute.

 ## Remark